muxufo/documentation/pages/archiving/setup.rst

 .. note:: Results with your data may vary!
 Make sure to test the different compression types
           to find the one that is best for your data.

+.. warning:: The current implementation of lz4 is not compatible with the lz4 cli tools.
+Decompress the lz4 archives on the command line is not possible.

 .. _archive-config-option-checksum-type: